wwrx/QLed/README.md

 ## Usage
 ### Qt Creator
 * Add the following to your .pro file.
-(replace <your-path> with the actual path to the QLed widget files)
+(replace &lt;your-path&gt; with the actual path to the QLed widget files)
 ```cpp
 INCLUDEPATH += <your-path>/QLed
 include(<your-path>/QLed/qled.pri)